 I now live in a serene country setting on the outskirts of Port Dover, where I can walk in the woods or sit on the patio and be blessed by the sounds and sights of nature.

 While being involved and busy in the community is important to me, my favourite pastime remains spending time with friends and family including grandchildren, Hope, River and Leo.

 A Tribute to Bryan

-In 2000 at the age of 16 Bryan T. A. Delahunt, Peggy's son, took his own life because of trauma he suffered as a child.
-Because of this Peggy is devoted to the support of the living.
-With extensive study in suicide intervention and suicide bereavement Peggy supports people by volunteering speaking and training skills to groups and individuals who might want to have her support.
-If you or anyone you know lives with suicidal ideation or has been bereaved by suicide please don't hesitate to contact us for support.
+In 2000 at the age of 16 Bryan T. A. Delahunt, my son, took his own life as a result of childhood trauma.
+Because of this I am devoted to the support of the living.
+With extensive study in suicide intervention and suicide bereavement, I support people by volunteering, speaking and training groups who want to know more about suicide prevention.
+If you or anyone you know lives with suicidal ideation or has been bereaved by suicide please don't hesitate to contact me for support.